RhetTbull/sqlitekvstore/README.md

 ### Context Manager

+You can use SqliteKeyValueStore as a context manager to automatically close the database when you're done with it.
+If you don't do this, you'll need to call `close()` yourself.

 Note: You can set `wal=True` to enable [Sqlite WAL mode](https://www.sqlite.org/wal.html) which will provide much better performance, particularly when writing a lot of key/value pairs.

 ```pycon